+The management plans and conservation objectives of the county's international and nationally important features and areas will be material to the determination of future development proposals.
+Furthermore, assessments of local features, areas and

 The provisions of HCS policies SS6, SD1, SD3 and SD4 are considered sufficient for most of the needs of the Parish in relation to addressing pollution and land stability which are issues requiring high levels of professional advice not available to the Parish Council.

-Policy WEO15 protects the amenity of residents in relation to development within Weobley village and policy WEO13 that of those outside of Weobley Conservation Area.
-This will include from potential noise and air pollution and ensures that new residential development is not located where such pollution exists (NPPF para 180).
-More determined as contaminated land under Part IIA of the Environmental Protection Act 1990 (NPPF para 178b).
+Policy WG7 protects the amenity of existing residents, which will include from potential noise and air pollution and ensures that new residential development is not located where such pollution exists (NPPF para 180).
+Policy WG8 covers the issue of contaminated land which Herefordshire Council suggests may be relevant when, in particular, agricultural land is developed (NPPF paras 178 and 179).
+There are general references to the protection of amenity within many of the NDP's policies including Policies WG10, WG11, WG12, WG13 and WG19.
+Policies WG8 and WG21

+Protection Act 1990 (NPPF para 178b).